bazel-ios/rules_ios/docs/index_while_building.md

 # Index While Building in Bazel

-This document summarizes the status of index while building in Bazel and the plan to implement it.
+This document summarizes the status of index while building in Bazel and the plan to improve it.
 "Index while building" encompases the writing of index data from swift and clang and then consumption of that inside of that data in Xcode.
+For a high level design of the feature in LLVM, check the whitepaper [Adding Index-While-Building support to Clang](https://docs.google.com/document/d/1cH2sTpgSnJZCkZtJl1aY-rzy4uGPcrI-6RrUpdATO2Q/edit)

 ## High level summary and status